CyclingNews45d ago

 BRR Analysis

-Tom Pidcock of INEOS Grenadiers has officially withdrawn from the Volta a Catalunya following a crash on Stage 5.
-The British rider sustained injuries to his right knee and right wrist, with initial reports from the team indicating "likely bone and ligament damage."
-Pidcock had been sitting in 13th place overall, 2:29 behind leader Tadej Pogačar, and was a key support rider for Egan Bernal.
+Tom Pidcock has officially withdrawn from the Volta a Catalunya following a crash on Stage 5 that left him with significant injuries.
+The Ineos Grenadiers rider sustained damage to his right knee and right wrist, with initial reports from the team suggesting "likely bone and ligament" involvement.
+This unfortunate incident occurred during the queen stage to Queralt, forcing the reigning Olympic mountain bike champion out of contention for the remainder of the race.

 Never miss a story